amob/GenoPheno/README.txt

 Script 000_gxeonly.R
-	purpose: fit models for plastic respones, GxE of plant population or family to soil biota problem?: is that there is some confusion on dataframe traits used to run it. only 90% sure used right data
+	purpose: fit models for plastic respones, GxE of plant population or family to soil biota
 	input:	phenomat.csv*
 			pedmat.csv*
 			covmat.csv*